When money is tight, you might be tempted to make your mortgage payments using your credit card, we look at whether this is ever a good idea. 426

-If the statistics from Shelter are anything to go by, the fact that so many Brits are using credit cards for mortgage payments can only be down to one thing - many of us simply don't have enough funds to keep up mortgage payments each month, which can often make up the largest chunk of our essential expenses.
+This can only be down to not having enough funds to keep up mortgage payments each month, which is often the largest chunk of our essential expenses.

-If your cash flow problem really is only temporary and you know you'll have available funds when your credit card bill is due, it is possible to meet mortgage payments with your credit card, though still not advisable.
+Your cash flow problem is temporary and you'll have the funds when your credit card bill is due.